maxsharabayko/ietf-moq-metrics/draft-sharabayko-moq-metrics.md

 # Introduction

-TODO (Maxim):
-- Not sure whether we can use *Media over QUIC* or better "Media over QUIC" throughout the whole document?
-- I write below, perhaps, we will need to change this.
-Or we can rephrase that the metrics for streams are to be refined further.
-  "Both streams {{RFC9000}} and unreliable datagrams {{RFC9221}} are going to be supported, however, for the time being performance metrics {{performance-metrics}} are defined for datagrams only."

-With an establishment of the Media over QUIC working group, ongoing discussions on the use cases to be considered {{TODO: https://datatracker.ietf.org/doc/draft-gruessing-moq-requirements/}}, and the development of several independent specifications {{TODO: https://datatracker.ietf.org/doc/html/draft-gruessing-moq-requirements-02#section-3}} based on either QUIC streams {{RFC9000}}, or datagrams {{RFC9221}}, it is important to define the way of newly emerging protocol performance evaluation.
+Establishment of the Media over QUIC working group acknowledges the relevance of live media contribution and distribution and encourages discussions on the use cases to be considered {{I-D.draft-gruessing-moq-requirements}}.
+Several proposals complement to those discussions.
+Most are currently based on QUIC streams {{I-D.draft-lcurley-warp}}, {{I-D.draft-kpugin-rush}}, {{I-D.draft-jennings-moq-quicr-arch}}, {{I-D.draft-shi-quic-dtp}}.
+QUIC datagrams are yet to be considered within the group, but some related work includes {{I-D.draft-sharabayko-srt-over-quic}}, {{I-D.draft-jennings-moq-quicr-arch}}, {{I-D.draft-engelbart-rtp-over-quic}}.

+Thus, an important task is to evaluate solutions and algorithms being proposed.
 For example for live media contribution, where processing of data takes place in real time, it is important to estimate transmission delay and delay variation (or jitter), to determine data loss and reordering, as well as to calculate other transmission metrics.
-The lower the observed jitter level, the smaller the decoder buffer needed, and the higher the confidence we can have in a given transmission latency setting.
+The lower the observed jitter level is, the smaller is the decoder buffer needed, and the higher is the confidence in an expected transmission latency.

-The current draft discusses an approach of objectively measuring transmission delay, jitter, and other performance metrics{{performance-metrics}} for a QUIC {{RFC9000}} connection using an artificially generated payload of a specific structure {{payload-format}}.
+The current draft discusses an approach of objectively measuring transmission delay, jitter, and other performance metrics {{performance-metrics}}
+for any media protocol over a QUIC connection using an artificially generated payload of a specific structure {{payload-format}}.
-Both streams {{RFC9000}} and unreliable datagrams {{RFC9221}} are going to be supported, however, for the time being performance metrics {{performance-metrics}} are defined for datagrams only.
+Both streams {{RFC9000}} and unreliable datagrams {{RFC9221}} are to be supported.
+However, it is important to highlight the difference between the two.

-TODO (Maxim): Should we mention that this is done at an application (or application protocol) level?
+Thus a sub goal is to try to find a universal approach to evaluate performance metrics for both streams and datagrams, providing a common basis for comparison.

+To be independent from a media protocol over QUIC, the measurement is to be carried on an application level, probably involving QUIC-level statistics where needed.

 This approach could be used during development of the *Media over QUIC* protocol to:

-- compare the independent implementations of the *Media over QUIC* protocol, or perform regression testing of a given implementation,
+- compare the independent proposals and implementations of the *Media over QUIC* protocol,
+- perform regression testing of a certain implementation or proposal,
-- evaluate various congestion control schemes being considered for implementation,
+- evaluate various congestion control schemes for live media,
-- evaluate the performance and efficiency of QUIC streams versus datagrams,
-- TODO(Maxim - If we decide to consider other protocols, not QUIC only): compare *Media over QUIC* protocol performance against other protocols.
+- maybe compare *Media over QUIC* protocol performance against other protocols, e.g. RTP over QUIC {{I-D.draft-engelbart-rtp-over-quic}} or SRT {{I-D.draft-sharabayko-srt}}.

 QUIC, as a protocol, provides a powerful set of statistics which can be used in addition to the defined procedure.
 There are, however, several things to keep in mind:

-- Independent QUIC transport implementations do not all necessarily support the same set of statistics and the format isn't necessarily the same among different libraries.
+- Independent QUIC transport implementations do not necessarily support the same set of statistics and the format isn't necessarily the same among different libraries.
+  Although {{I-D.draft-ietf-quic-qlog-main-schema}} might be helpful in a way.

-- QUIC packets do not have a timestamp field to allow the measurement of one-way delays.
-There is an experimental draft {{TODO: https://datatracker.ietf.org/doc/draft-huitema-quic-ts/}}, however, which proposes the definition of a TIMESTAMP frame carrying the time at which a packet is sent.
+- QUIC packets themselves do not have a timestamp field to allow the measurement of one-way delays.
+Although there is a related draft proposal {{I-D.draft-huitema-quic-ts}}, which proposes the definition of a TIMESTAMP frame.

-(TODO: this we could put as 2 separate paragraphs below the QUIC stats point to keep in mind)
-- An artificially generated payload {{payload-format}} may be of a random structure that allows to emulate various scenarios and agree on a set of test procedures and cases for the newly emerging protocol.
-(TODO Maxim: You can say here something about putting the whole gop inside, or 1 frame, or something like that.
-The idea is that we could emulate whatever we want and that the payload isn't limited to any size, etc.)
-- (TODO Maxim: Don't know, but let's discuss.
-Something related to the specifics of streams & datagrams.
-We need a way of adequately comparing transmission via streams vs datagrams.
-There are nuances.
-Like the calculation of metrics for datagrams would be per paсket, for streams - once the stream is fully delivered or??? )

-// TODO Remove (This is from QUIC datagrams I guess) When a QUIC endpoint receives a valid DATAGRAM frame, it SHOULD deliver the data to the application immediately, as long as it is able to process the frame and can store the contents in memory.

-TODO (Maxim):
-- Idea of generating payloads of variable length to emulate I, P, B frames and different scenarious.
-- We need a method to compare streams and datagrams at the same amount of data -> message number, groups of datagrams.

 ## Requirements Notation